Ductless Air Conditioner and Ductless Heat Pump Systems

 + Your system will likely come with a wireless remote control, so you’ll be able to control temperature, fan speed, the timing of temperature changes, etc. This makes these whole home cooling systems highly convenient

-+ Most ductless air conditioners have what’s called “Dry Mode” which means that the system will efficiently dehumidify your home.
++ Most ductless air conditioning systems have what’s called “Dry Mode” which means that the system will efficiently dehumidify your home.
 In dry mode the system uses less energy and saves you money

-+ The system can use three Fan Speeds, which allows ductless air conditioners to create a comfortable airflow throughout the room.
++ The system can use three Fan Speeds, which allows a ductless air conditioner or ductless heat pump to create a comfortable airflow throughout the room.

-+ Ductless air conditioners have what’s called “Air Sweep Control” which directs comfortable and cool or hot air in a sweeping motion around the room, an advantage over conventional central air conditioning systems.
++ A ductless system will often have what’s called “Air Sweep Control” which directs comfortable and cool or hot air in a sweeping motion around the room, an advantage over conventional central air conditioning systems.

 + At night the mini split system will automatically save energy by manipulating the temperature in each zone, so you save money without sacrificing your comfort.

-Ductless Air Conditioning Systems may be perfect for your house, whether you have ducts or not!
+Ductless Air Conditioning or Ductless Heat Pump systems may be perfect for your house, whether you have ducts or not!

 About Our Website